 How similar must the retest numbers be to the numbers on the previous test?
 In order to qualify for either an anchor or a pivot pattern:

 Calcium, magnesium, sodium, and potassium and zinc must remain within 2 and rarely within 3 mg%.

 Iron must remain within about 0.2 or rarely 0.3 mg%.

-If the anchor involves the third tetra of minerals (Chromium, Selenium, Vanadium and Cobalt), we believe the mineral values must be with 0.1 mg% to considered steady and an anchor.
+If the anchor involves the third tetra of minerals (chromium, selenium, silicon and boron), we believe the mineral values must be with 0.1 mg% to considered steady and an anchor.
 This is more of a research area at this time.
-(Note: ARL does not read vanadium)
+(Note: ARL does not read silicon and boron levels.)